jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 - We can use a sliding window to represent the 'window' of all bits that are in flight
 - Timeout: how much longer should I wait for the ack for the first packet in my window

+- Big window costs us memory
+- Smaller window is easier to reason about

+### Go-back-N
 ### Receiver
 - When packet is received, send ACK for last packet received in order
 - Discard arriving packet if out of order (receiver window is 1)